What is Uninsured Motorist Coverage?

 Uninsured Motorist Bodily Injury coverage pays for injuries sustained by you and your passengers when hit by an uninsured driver.
 This coverage extends beyond just medical bills—it compensates for lost wages if you can't work, pain and suffering damages, and even funeral expenses in tragic circumstances.
 UMBI typically offers higher limits than medical payments coverage or personal injury protection, providing more comprehensive financial protection.

 The coverage applies whether you're driving your vehicle, riding as a passenger, or even walking as a pedestrian struck by an uninsured motorist.
 Most policies also cover hit-and-run accidents where the at-fault driver flees the scene and cannot be identified.
-This broad protection makes UMBI one of the most valuable coverage types you can add to your policy, especially when comparing auto insurance options.
+This broad protection makes UMBI one of the most valuable coverage types you can add to your policy.
+Learn more about hit-and-run insurance claims to understand exactly what applies if a driver flees.

 Uninsured Motorist Property Damage (UMPD)

 Uninsured Motorist Property Damage coverage handles repairs to your vehicle when damaged by an uninsured driver.
 The coverage pays up to the actual cash value of your vehicle, subject to your policy limits.
-However, UMPD has important limitations that differ from UMBI coverage—most notably, it typically doesn't cover hit-and-run accidents where the driver cannot be identified.
+However, UMPD has important limitations—most notably, it typically does not cover hit-and-run accidents where the driver cannot be identified.

-If you already carry collision coverage on your policy, UMPD may seem redundant.
-However, there's a key advantage: filing a claim under UMPD usually won't affect your rates since you weren't at fault, whereas collision claims might increase your premiums.
+If you already carry collision coverage, UMPD may seem redundant.
+However, there's a key advantage: filing a claim under UMPD usually won't affect your rates since you weren't at fault.
 Additionally, in some states, UMPD claims don't require you to pay a deductible, making it more affordable than using your collision coverage.

 Underinsured Motorist Coverage

 While not technically "uninsured" motorist coverage, underinsured motorist (UIM) coverage deserves mention as it's often bundled together.
 UIM protection kicks in when the at-fault driver has insurance, but their liability limits are too low to cover your total damages.
-With many states requiring only minimum liability limits of $25,000 per person, serious accidents can easily exceed these amounts, leaving you with uncovered expenses.
+Settlements for serious injuries can easily reach $100,000 or more—a figure that far surpasses the minimum liability limits many states require.
+Understanding bodily injury liability coverage helps you see why low state minimums can leave you dangerously exposed.

 Do You Need Uninsured Motorist Coverage?